What this 4-pole C-curve MCB does on the line

 Integration and compliance notes

 The breaker is 72 mm wide (4 width units), 90 mm tall, and 76 mm deep, with an installation depth of 70 mm.
 It's sealable, halogen-free, silicon-free, and carries touch protection (IP20 with connected conductors).
 That IP20 rating is standard for a panel-mounted device — it keeps fingers out but isn't rated for washdown.
-Overvoltage category III means it's designed for the fixed installation downstream of the main distribution board.
 Energy limiting class 3 gives good let-through energy reduction on faults, which helps with downstream coordination.

 Delta against a common sibling: 5SY3132-6